schooltool-project/schooltool-book/source/system-requirements.rst

 For production deployment in a school or district, dedicated server hardware is recommended.
 If SchoolTool is not the only service provided on the server, we recommend running SchoolTool by itself on a virtual server.

 We recommend and support installation of SchoolTool on `Ubuntu Linux <http://ubuntu.com>`_ version 10.04, "Lucid Lynx" or later.
-Note, however, that in most cases, the packages for the most recent version of SchoolTool will only be available for the most recent version of Ubuntu.
+Note, however, that in most cases the packages for the most recent version of SchoolTool will only be available for the most recent version of Ubuntu.

 Personal
 --------